Insights Into the World Of Wild Horses

 The Rise of Dominance: What Fear-Based Leadership Means for Horses – and for Us

 The Return of Fear-Based Leadership We’ve come so far.
-For years, the tide was shifting - away from fear-based leadership and dominance, away from control, and toward a leadership model based on trust and collaboration.
+For years, the tide was shifting - away from fear-based leadership and dominance, away from control, and towards a leadership model based on trust and collaboration.
 More and more people began using trust-based...

 Common Misconceptions PART 1: Why Backing Up a Horse doesn’t solve Problems